CopterExpress/clover/docs/en/dromap.md

 ### The physical hardware

 This section illustrates the progress done regarding the hardware components.
-The first step done was to establish a Wi-Fi communication between the raspberry pi and the remote PC.
-The second step was to install the hector SLAM and robot Localization packages in the raspberry pi to visualize the maps remotely.
+The first step done was to establish a Wi-Fi communication between the Raspberry Pi and the remote PC.
+The second step was to install the hector SLAM and robot Localization packages in the Raspberry Pi to visualize the maps remotely.

 #### Initial Setup